 A leaf refers to the panel of a door or, to put it more simply, it is the part of the door that swings open and closed.
 Even simpler, it often has the handle or door knob on it.
 A single leaf door is what one typically thinks of when you mention a door.
 It is a one panel, traditional door that you see every day in most homes.
 An easy way to identify a single leaf door is it has hinges on only one side of the doorway passage.
 A double leaf door or what we all call a “double door” will have hinges on both the left and right sides of the doorway.

 There are four primary materials for single leaf doors: wood, metal, PVC and fiberglass.
 The most common metal doors are made from steel or aluminum.
-Specialized, custom doors can be made with more expensive materials depending on where they will be installed and operated.
+Like high security windows, specialized, custom security doors can be made with more expensive materials depending on where they will be installed and operated.

 In general, steel single leaf doors are less expensive and more durable than their wood or fiberglass counterparts.
 Most importantly, steel single leaf doors provide better protection and security, particularly against forced entry threats.
 This explains why they are frequently called security single leaf doors.